eather0056/BlueROV_Navigation_Control_with_Reinforcement_Learning/README.md

 This project contributes to the field of underwater robotics by:
 - Comparatively analyzing the performance of A2C, PPO, and TRPO in map-less navigation scenarios.
 - Enhancing the robustness of underwater navigation systems through advanced sensor fusion and reward function refinement.
-- Providing insights into overcoming navigation failures in constrained underwater environments.-->
+- Providing insights into overcoming navigation failures in constrained underwater environments. 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 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 -->

 ## Acknowledgments
 Special thanks to Prof. Ricard Marxer for supervising this project and the University of Toulon for providing the necessary resources and support.
 Additionally, gratitude is extended to the open-source communities of ROS, Unity, and ML-Agents for their invaluable tools and frameworks.